emily1618/emily1618/README.md

 ### Hi there!
 My name is Emily.
-Welcome to my github page
+Welcome to my github page.
 #

 This is a space where I share my projects & case studies, as well as resources I found useful in learning everything about data 📊.